chef/chef-web-docs/content/target_mode.md

 Target Mode supports the following SSH connection properties in a credentials file:

 `host`
-: The IP address or FQDN of a node.
+: (Required) The IP address or FQDN of a node.

 `port`
 : The port number of a node.